operasoftware/devopera/src/blog/_posts/2012-03-26-whats-new-in-opera-development-snapshots-march-26-2012.md

 <li><p>Appending a <code>&lt;foreignObject&gt;</code> element in SVG or modifying its contents via script never resulted in a reflow, therefore the changes never got painted.
 Fixed now!</p></li>
 <li><p>Not too long ago, support for <code>window.event</code>, <code>attachEvent</code>, and <code>detachEvent</code> was necessary for the &#x201C;Best seen in Internet Explorer&#x201D; class of sites to work.
 Thankfully, these days are mostly behind us.
 As such, we&#x2019;re hiding our support for these IE-isms.
 What this means is code like <code>if (window.event)</code> will return false, but existing code will work if it relies on it.</p></li>
 <li><p>Another IE-ism that we&#x2019;re removing is <code>readystatechange</code> events on the <code>&lt;script&gt;</code> element.
 This was causing a handful of sites to break as we supported both this and <code>script.onload</code>.</p></li>
-<li><p>Previously, in Opera, if the properties of an element changed such that a pseudo-element was no longer generated (Psuedo-elements are generated if a pseudo-element selector matches the element), the pseudo-elements still persisted. <a href="http://people.opera.com/miket/2012/3/pseudo.html">This is now fixed</a>.</p></li>
+<li><p>Previously, in Opera, if the properties of an element changed such that a pseudo-element was no longer generated (Pseudo-elements are generated if a pseudo-element selector matches the element), the pseudo-elements still persisted. <a href="http://people.opera.com/miket/2012/3/pseudo.html">This is now fixed</a>.</p></li>
 </ul>